ebrelsford/ebrelsford.github.io/talks/2016/doitt/modules/5_combining_data.md

 ### Exercise 5-4: Join attributes by location

- 1. Open HPD buildings in Manhattan (from Exercise 5-1) and [city council districts](https://data.cityofnewyork.us/City-Government/City-Council-Districts/yusd-j4xi).
+ 1. Open HPD buildings in Manhattan (from Exercise 5-1) and [City Council Districts](https://data.cityofnewyork.us/City-Government/City-Council-Districts/yusd-j4xi).
  2. Confirm that the layers are in the same CRS or use **Save As...** on one of the layers to make them match.
  3. Go to **Vector > Data Management Tools > Join Attributes by Location**:
     1. Select the appropriate layers for **Target vector layer** (city council districts) and **Join vector layer** (HPD buildings in Manhattan).